-- Campylobacter enteritis is a common bacterial food-borne illnesses spread through improperly cooked processed meat.
-It's also spread by the consumption of contaminated milk, water, or vegetables.
-Symptoms include upset stomach, fever, aches and pains.
+- Campylobacter enteritis is a common bacterial foodborne illness spread through improperly cooked processed meat.
+It's also spread by consuming contaminated milk, water, or vegetables.
+Symptoms include upset stomach, fever, aches, and pains.

-- Botulism is a somewhat rare but very serious illness that was caused by toxins that attack the nerves in your body.
-It's normally found in preserved vegetable like green beans, fish, canned tuna, and meat products.
+- Botulism is a somewhat rare but severe illness caused by toxins that attack the nerves in your body.
+It's typically found in preserved vegetables like green beans, fish, canned tuna, and meat products.
 Symptoms include weakness in the muscles and difficulty breathing.

-- Giardia is a small parasite causing the diarrheal disease giardiasis which spreads through contaminated food, water, or even personal contact.
-It's common is areas that have unsafe waters and poor sanitation.
-Symptoms are a watery diarrhea, fatigue, and severe cramps.
+- Giardia is a small parasite causing giardiasis's diarrheal disease, which spreads through contaminated food, water, or even personal contact.
+It's common in areas that have unsafe waters and poor sanitation.
+Symptoms are watery diarrhea, fatigue, and severe cramps.

-- Listeria is a bacterial infection that was caused by eating contaminated food like meat, cheese, and fruit.
-It typically affects the pregnant women, newborns, and the elderly who have weakened immune systems.
+- Listeria is a bacterial infection caused by eating contaminated food like meat, cheese, and fruit.
+It typically affects pregnant women, newborns, and the elderly who have weakened immune systems.

-- Norovirus is a viral infection normally transmitted through food, water or other types of infected items.
-It causes your stomach to become inflamed and typical symptoms include vomiting, diarrhea, and nausea.
+- Norovirus is a viral infection generally transmitted through food, water, or other types of infected items.
+It causes your stomach to become inflamed, and typical symptoms include vomiting, diarrhea, and nausea.

-- Hepatitis A is a type of a viral infection affecting the liver and often spread by a food handler who has not sufficiently washed their hands after going to the bathroom.
+- Hepatitis A is a viral infection affecting the liver and is often spread by a food handler who has not sufficiently washed their hands after going to the bathroom.

 How is Food Contaminated?

-In many cases, bacteria are already present in foods when you bought them.
-Common examples include all types of meat that are wrapped in plastic, such as chicken, ground beef, and seafood.
+In many cases, bacteria are already present in foods when you buy them.
+Common examples include all types of meat wrapped in plastic, such as chicken, ground beef, and seafood.

-Most of this bacteria in meat are destroyed when cooked in high heat, but if not cooked properly, then virus can remain on the food.
+Most of these bacteria in meat are destroyed when cooked in high heat, but if not cooked properly, viruses can remain on the food.